 As per Article 42(3) of the ER, the issue, allotment, or transfer of ownership of an equity security or debt security is exempt from tax.

 Now let us analyze the definitions for equity security and debt security as provided under Article 42(1) of the ER:

 The phrase “equity security” means any interest in or right to a share in the capital of a legal person, or any option to acquire any such interest or right;

-From the above definitions, equity/debt security includes right to acquire any such securities.
+From the above definitions, equity/debt security includes the right to acquire any such securities.

-However, at the same time the supplies of options in respect of underlying commodities or other non-debt and non-equity instruments – where such options are supplied in return for explicit premiums is taxable as provided under Article 42(3).
+However, at the same time, the supplies of options in respect of underlying commodities or other non-debt and non-equity instruments – where such options are supplied in return for explicit premiums are taxable as provided under Article 42(3).

 How to rectify if you have done wrong tax treatment till the Public Clarification issued in this regard?